ShuvaDebNath/BackendBoilerplate/README.md

 - Create database as BoilerplateDB
 - Restore the db backup file from Backup_DB folder
 - Change the Connection String from appsetting.json file
+- Before doing any operation GO Get token for testing URL for generate the token.
+- After token generate, the project will work accordingly

 ## Features